 Buddha Shakyamuni spent forty-nine years imparting his Dharma.
 At the beginning he was not at the Tathagata level, and some of the Fa he taught had been taught many years before.
 But he taught continually, and what he taught in his later years, prior to his nirvana, was vastly different from what he taught earlier.
 That is because he himself went through a process of constantly arriving at new insights and improving, and he himself was continually doing cultivation.
 But the fact is, he did not leave behind for mankind the canon of the universe; it is people of today who call it Fa or sutra.
 When Buddha Shakyamuni was alive there were no sutras.
 The content was the product of people later recollecting Buddha Shakyamuni’s words, and there were errors in the compilation process.
 The true meaning of some of what Buddha Shakyamuni said was altered, but man at that time was allowed to know only so much anyway.
 None of this was accidental; rather, it was fated to be so.
 This was because in the past no one dared write down cultivation things in crystal-clear terms and leave them to human beings.
 People had to figure out everything for themselves.
 Human beings are in delusion and don’t know anything.
 It’s just very hard for them to gain insight into things.

 What Buddha Shakyamuni left to man during his lifetime was primarily the monastic precepts.
 When Buddha Shakyamuni eventually approached nirvana, one of his disciples asked him, “Now that our master is leaving, whom shall we look to as our master?”
 Buddha Shakyamuni’s reply was, “Take the precepts as your master.”
-And in fact, the precepts he left behind could guide cultivators to Consummation (yuan-man).
+And in fact, the precepts he left behind could guide spiritual cultivators to attain divine fulfillment.
 The precepts were ordained while he was still alive, whereas later generations enshrined as sutra things that they wrote down at a later time by drawing on what he had said in the past.
-I am the first to have truly bestowed cultivation things to human beings; this has never been done before.
+I am the first to have truly provided human beings with knowledge about cultivation; this has never been done before.
 I have done something no predecessor ever did, and given people a ladder to Heaven.

 In pre-historic periods, some human civilizations lasted longer and some shorter, with some being of considerable length.
 In each period, the path to developing science that mankind took was different.
 People today operate within the framework of modern scientific development and cannot know that there are other avenues by which it could develop.
 The fact is that the science of ancient China was completely different from that which came from modern Europe.
 That of ancient China focused its studies directly on human life and the universe.
 The ancients dared to explore things that were intangible and invisible, and they were able to confirm their existence.
 The sensations one has while sitting there doing meditation grow increasingly strong, eventually to the point that the sensations not only become pronounced, but also something palpable and visible.
 Something formless thus transcends itself to become something with form.
 So the ancients took a distinct path, one exploring life’s mysteries and the connections between the human body and the universe—a path completely different from today’s empirical sciences.